JmbFountain/www-jmbfountain-de/src/_posts/2021-08-27-gitlab-cicd-1.md

 ## Changing tactic
 I decided that to best circumvent this docker-in-docker thing I'd just register another runner on the same container that uses shell as an executor, which would then just execute a `docker build`-command.
 This somehow gives me an even less useful error ("ERROR: Job failed: exit status 1")

-At the end of this first part, my .gitlab-ci.yml looks like this:
+At the end of this stage, my .gitlab-ci.yml looks like this:

 ```yaml
 stages: